-Nothing Exists that is Greater than God
+Nothing Exists That Is Greater Than God

-Everything in the universe (or universes) has the God of the Boundaries (GoB) as its original cause, existence source, and prime mover, and because no effect can be greater than its cause, the universe cannot be greater than GoB, nor can anything that is within the universe be greater than GoB.
-Here I use "greater" in the sense of "more remarkable in magnitude, degree, or effectiveness."
-I do not mean "better" or "more good."
+Everything in the universe (or universes) has GoB as its original cause, existence source, and change inducer.
+Because no effect can be greater than its cause, the universe cannot be greater than GoB, nor can anything that is within the universe be greater than GoB.

-This is a statement of great power, as the next section demonstrates.
-I will discuss some common objections to the statement that no effect is greater than its cause.
+That no effect is greater than its cause is a statement of great power, as the next section demonstrates.
+I will discuss first some common objections.

 Objection 1: